2023 Most Popular Psychology Bachelor's Degree Schools in New Jersey

 About 86% of the students majoring in psychology at the school are women while 14% are male.

-Rutgers University - Camden ranked #9 on this year’s Most Popular Psychology Bachelor’s Degree Schools in New Jersey list.
-Located in the city of Camden, Rutgers Camden is a public school with a moderately-sized student population.
+Rutgers University - Camden did quite well in this year’s ranking of the most popular places for psychology students to get a bachelor’s degree.
+It came in at #9 on the list.
+Located in the small city of Camden, Rutgers Camden is a public college with a medium-sized student population.

 About 76% of the students majoring in psychology at the school are women while 24% are male.